 The sun was shining as I left my driveway at 6.40am local time to drive to the village of Commondale - a start point for what is usually the walk up to Gisborough Moor G/TW-003, today was different, I was cycling and started off on the C Class road which goes over to Kildale.

 G/ TW-003 summit is on a grouse moor which is policed by a fastidious gamekeeper, who I have met a few times.
 Today I was fortunate, I did not meet him - I was riding my mountain bike and I know he does not like the public cycling on the tracks that run over the moor.
 These rough tracks are just about suitable for land rovers and quad bikes.
 They are public footpaths, but not bridleways.
-The moor is access land, but my understanding of access land is that access is permitted on foot only and not on a bike.
+The moor is access land.

 I started my 2.8 mile ride up to the summit at 7.25am and was on the summit at the activation point 30 minutes later.
 I had to push my bike for about 200m after leaving the road when I became short of breath.

 I was carrying a lot more equipment to the summit than I usually do when walking.
 A 7 AH LiFePo battery, a 4.2 AH LiFePo4 battery, a small steel operating platten, a 50 watt VHF FT-1500M mobile radio, an Elecraft KX2 QRP HF radio, A 2m vertical dipole, an HF link dipole for 20/30/40m, a 5m travel pole and the usual extras like logbook, pencils, swiss army knife, rope and bungees.
 Some of the weightier things went into my saddlebag.
 The rest on my back in my rucksack.
 My arrival at the summit: